Richard Pearse: 1903: Paddock Flight, Richard Pearse's Farm, Waitohi

 Daisy Moore Crawford (later Mrs. McLean), born 1892, recalled that she saw Pearse's flying machine in the air.
 She was with her father, William, who was a close friend of Pearse, on the hillside at the back of Pearse's farm.
 When interviewed by Anna Cotterill and filmed by Hutton for TV One News in 1976, she said: "I can remember it lifting up and coming down, and veering towards the road where there was a gorse fence, and landed on the gorse fence.
 And that gorse fence and the plane stuck in my mind, always!"
-Daisy didn't think he'd hurt himself but had landed with the cushion effect of the gorse hedge.
+Daisy did not think he had hurt himself but had landed with the cushion effect of the gorse hedge.
 When asked if there were a lot of people watching him, Daisy replied: "There was no one watching him!
 Well there was those girls up at the hill like, but, down, when you come down near the homestead, his own little cottage, on the right hand side, over, there was just himself and his plane.
 But I can remember there might have been somebody on the road, but I never saw anyone [watching him]."
 In a letter to Geoff Rodliffe dated 5 September 1976, Clifford Crawford, Daisy's brother, said Daisy was certain the event occurred on Tuesday, 31 March 1903.